rmaganacs/Harmony_Hub/README.md

 </p>

 # About This Project
 This project was created to serve as a local music player that doesn't rely on data usage, unlike more popular streaming mobile apps.
-It also marked my initial foray into using a framework that leverages web application languages instead of traditional mobile app languages.
+It also marked my initial introduction into using a framework that leverages web application languages instead of traditional mobile app languages.